Sensaphone/ValuStor/README.md

 # ValuStor

 ## Summary
-ValuStor is a key-value pair database solution originally designed as an alternative to memcached.
+ValuStor is a key-value pair database solution originally designed as an [alternative to memcached](doc/UsageGuide.md#memcached-replacement).
 It resolves a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, poor scalability, and lack of TLS support.
-It can also be used for [JSON](#json) document storage and asynchronous distributed message queue applications.
+It can also be used for [JSON](#json) document storage and [asynchronous distributed messaging applications](doc/UsageGuide.md#distributed-messaging).
 It is an easy to use, single-file, header-only C++11-compatible project.
-(See the [usage guide](doc/UsageGuide.md))

 This project wraps abstracted client-side key-value-pair database operations around the Cassandra client driver using a simple API.
 It utilizes a [ScyllaDB](https://www.scylladb.com) database backend.

+See the [usage guide](doc/UsageGuide.md) for example applications.

 ## Key Features
 - Single header-only implementation makes it easy to drop into C++ projects.